Oleksandr Miroshnikov

-Oleksandr Miroshnikov (born 6 August 1962, Mykolaiv, Lviv region, Ukraine) is a Ukrainian artist, stone-carver and jeweler.
+Oleksandr Miroshnikov (born 6 August 1962) is a Ukrainian artist, stone-carver and jeweler.
 He is an honored Master of Folk Art of Ukraine, a stone-carving artist, a member of the National Union of Artists of Ukraine and an honorary citizen of Mykolaiv in the Lviv region.

 Life

-Miroshnikov was born on 6 August 1962 in Mykolaiv, Lviv region, Ukraine.
+Miroshnikov was born on 6 August 1962 in Mykolaiv, Lviv Oblast, Ukraine.
 His parents were Vasily Alexandrovich Miroshnikov and Rosaliya Nikodimivna Miroshnikova.

 He graduated from secondary school in Mykolaiv.

-From 1981–1983, he served in the military in Chita, in the Zabaykaliya region, Russia.
+From 1981 to 1983, he served in the military in Chita, in the Zabaykaliya region, Russia.

 From 1983 to 1988 he worked for the firm Samotlorne in the Tyumen region, Russia.
 In his spare time Miroshnikov now began to study creative experimentation and pursue artistic self-expression.

 At the end of 1988 Miroshnikov moved to Ukraine.

 Since 1990, he has been working as an artist in the trade and industrial association "Ukraine-West".
 In 1991 he passed training at the jewelry company Silstone Polish city of Rzeszow.

 Since 1992, he worked in the concern "Lviv" is the head department of land art and souvenirs, where produces a commemorative medal marking the first anniversary of Independence of Ukraine.

 Since 1993, left the job in the public company and devotes himself to free creation.